Master of Antarctic Studies

 - approved courses to the value of 30 points at 400-level

-Beginning in November, the Master of Antarctic Studies is expected to be completed within one year of full-time study.
-Part-time study is possible, with approval from the Dean of Science.
+Beginning in November, the Master of Antarctic Studies is expected to be completed within 12-18 months of full-time study.
+Part-time study is possible, with approval from the Academic Dean of Science.

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement and evidence of high academic attainment/self-discipline.